ghxm/pico_edit/README.md

 * Edit 404 page (aka "page not found")
 * Edit Pico's config.yml file.
 * Some basic Git functions such as push, pull etc.
+* Use content templates for new pages (if _template.md file exists in content directory it will be used as a template for new pages)

 ![Screenshot](https://github.com/Nepose/pico_edit/blob/master/screenshot.png)